openshift/federation-dev/README-ocp4-cs.md

 KubeFed.
 There is also a guide to [namespace scoped KubeFed for OCP 4](README-ocp4.md)

-A note on namespaces: The KubeFed operator itself supplies an option to either namespace the operator or install cluster-wide.
+A note on namespaces: The KubeFed operator install provides an option to either limit the operator to watch a particular namespace or watch all namespaces cluster-wide (default).
 This is a different concept from KubeFed itself being either namespace or cluster scoped.
-If you choose `All namespaces on the cluster` during the **operator** installation, it will install in the `openshift-operators` namespace, and you will need to supply the argument `--kubefed-namespace=openshift-operators` to all invocations of the `kubefedctl` command in this document.
-These instructions will instead guide you through installing the operator to the `kube-federation-system` namespace, which is the default namespace for the `kubefedctl` command to store its objects.
+In order to deploy **cluster scoped KubeFed**, you will install the operator into a **single namespace**, the `kube-federation-system` namespace, which is the default for the `kubefedctl` command to store its objects.
 The namespace must be created on the command line because the web UI considers namespaces starting with `kube` to be protected.